isikgurhan/Personal-Projects/README.md

 The data set contains laboratory values of blood donors and Hepatitis C patients and demographic values like age.
 I am trying to determine whether instance is Hepatitis C patient or blood donor with machine learning algorithms.
 First I will do data cleaning and preparation and after that EDA.
 Finally I will do implementation of machine learning algorithms.

 You can find the real code for this work on master branch and exemine more EDA and machine learning algorithms.
+This is just an overwiev!!

 Example from dataset: